 What is the Mercedes EQE SUV electric release date?

-The Mercedes EQE SUV is expected in U.S. market during the second half of 2022.
+The Mercedes EQE SUV is expected on the U.S. market by late-2022.

 Which electric cars are considered Mercedes EQE SUV rivals?

-The EQE will rival the Tesla Model X, Audi e-tron, and upcoming BMW iX and Range Rover electric.
+The EQE will rival the Tesla Model X, Audi e-tron, and the upcoming BMW iX.

 What is the estimated Mercedes EQE SUV electric price?

-The Mercedes EQE SUV would have a starting price in the region of USD 75,000.
+The EQE SUV would have a starting price in the region of USD 75,000.

 Featured Image Source: Daimler